ministryofjustice/cfe-civil/README.md

 API documentation is available as:

 * as a Swagger page on the running service, at `<hostname>/api-docs/index.html`
-* as a Swagger definition in this repo: swagger/v5/swagger.yaml
+* as a Swagger definition in this repo: swagger/v6/swagger.yaml

 ## API Versioning

 The API version in the URL path:

-* v5 API - path contains no version number e.g. `/assessments/{assessment_id}/applicant`
 * v6 API - path `/v6/assessments`

 ## API Changelog